Tech Schools and Community Colleges

 • Involvement in concrete related activities

-• Work experience (such as internships or work in concrete related fields)
+• Work experience – both concrete and non-concrete related (such as internships and research in concrete related fields)

 • Written essay